-Corporate costs were \$2.3 million and \$5.1 million for Q2 2022 and YTD 2022, respectively, compared to \$1.7 million and \$2.4 million for Q2 2021 and YTD 2021 respectively.
-As operating restrictions are eased and indoor dining continues without closures, leasing costs are being normalized through reduced government subsidies and limited (if any) further landlord abatements or rent deferrals.
-Increased corporate costs in Q2 2022 also reflect additional head office support personnel and a reduction in subsidies under the CRHP program compared to Q2 2021.
+Corporate costs were \$3.4 million and \$8.5 million for Q3 2022 and YTD 2022, respectively, compared to \$1.7 million and \$4.1 million for Q3 2021 and YTD 2021 respectively.
+As operating restrictions were eased and eventually lifted during Q3 2022 and indoor dining continues without closures, leasing costs are being normalized through reduced government subsidies and limited (if any) further landlord abatements or rent deferrals.